actifyjs/actify/src/docs/components/search.md

 # Search

-## Search lets people enter a keyword or phrase to get relevant information
+> Search lets people enter a keyword or phrase to get relevant information

-> TODO